Lionardo/aldryn-stripe-shop/README.rst

 ************

 You are very welcome improving this addon for Aldryn and your everyday use, especially the documentation always needs love.
-Feel free to fork and send us pull requests.
+Feel free to fork and send pull requests.

 .. |PyPI Version| image:: http://img.shields.io/pypi/v/aldryn/aldryn-stripe-shop.svg